s3v1/odroid-hc2/odroid-hc2/DOCKER.md

 Guide: <https://docs.docker.com/engine/install/ubuntu/>

-However, there's no armhf release for "focal", so you need to replace an ywhere it says "$(lsb_release -cs)" with "bionic".
+However, there's no armhf release for "focal", so you need to replace anywhere it says "$(lsb_release -cs)" with "bionic".
 That'll use the one for 18.04, which works fine on 20.04/focal too.

 See that tip in this bug report: <https://github.com/docker/for-linux/issues/1035#issuecomment-905133113>